puppetlabs/bolt/documentation/bolt_configuration_options.md

 -   `tmpdir`: The directory to upload and execute temporary files on the target.
 -   `user`: Login user.
 Required unless using Kerberos.

-**Note:** Kerberos client support is experimental and is only supported when running Bolt from a Linux node against a Windows node.
-In the future, you will be able to use Kerberos when running Bolt from a macOS or Windows node.
+**Note:** Kerberos client support is experimental and is only supported when running Bolt from a Linux target against a Windows target.
+In the future, you will be able to use Kerberos when running Bolt from a macOS or Windows target.

 ## PCP transport configuration options